GoogleCloudPlatform/community/tutorials/appengine-yarn/index.md

 ## Deploying to App Engine

-To use yarn for your deployments to App Engine - all you need is a `yarn.lock` in your application directory.
+To use yarn for your deployments to App Engine, all you need is a `yarn.lock` in your application directory.
 Then, just deploy:

     gcloud app deploy